AbbyAdj/cgol-gpt-wrapper-api/README.md

 2. **Word Processing**: Each character of the word is converted into its ASCII value, then into an 8-bit binary string.
 These binary strings form the initial pattern.
 3. **Pattern Centering**: The generated pattern is centered in the grid to maintain symmetry and consistency.
 4. **Simulation**: The Game of Life rules are applied to evolve the pattern over time, allowing users to observe the progression from the initial seed using the run_game function.
-5. **Post-Stability**: Once the pattern has reached stability (extinction, a persistent state, repeating patterns or exceeding 1000 generations), the function run_game will return a dictionary with the keys generation and score.
+5. **Post-Stability**: Once the pattern has reached stability (extinction, a persistent state, repeating patterns or exceeding 1000 generations), the function run_game will return a dictionary with the keys 'generation' and 'score'.
 The score defines the sum of all live cells during each generation.
 6. **GPT Integration**: The GPT wrapper client uses [function calling](https://platform.openai.com/docs/guides/function-calling) to call the run_game method.
 Depending on the prompt, the tool extracts the word(s) to be used in calling the function and returns the appropriate response to the user.
-7. **API**: There are two endpoints, the GET / renders the user interface.
-The POST /results with an input body, returns a json which is rendered by the frontend.
-Fastapi was chosen for its ease of use as an API framework and easy integration with jinja2 for frontent rendering.
+7. **API**: There are two endpoints, the 'GET /' renders the user interface.
+The 'POST /results' endpoint with an input body, returns a json which is rendered by the frontend.
+FastAPI was chosen for its ease of use as an API framework and easy integration with jinja2 for frontend rendering.

 ## Tech Stack
 - Python 3 (Backend logic and GPT integration)